 - In Medabots this is on display with the Japanese Beetle Brothers Metabee and Rokusho.
 Metabee specializes in long-range weaponry including a rifle, sub machine-gun, and missile launcher, while Rokusho's signature weapon is a pair of scissors fashioned into a Blade Below the Shoulder.

-- There's a wonderful example of this in one of the short episodes of ∆on Flux animation.
-Aeon is already dead by this point (not a spoiler, she always dies), and the guy who killed her is making is way through armies of mooks.
+- Part way through episode "War" of ∆on Flux Aeon is already dead by this point (not a spoiler, she always dies), and the guy who killed her is making is way through armies of mooks.
 He is brought up short by a guy doing fancy twirly moves with a sword.
 He watches for a moment, and sardonically looks at his gun.
 After a moment, he simply shoots the guy... who then deflects the bullet with his blade and impales our hero in a single swift move.
 And onwards...

 - Samurai Jack tends to lean both ways with this.
 Guns in the hands of Mooks are typically pretty useless against the sword-swinging samurai, but any gun user with training and experience, like the Clench Family and The Scotsman, are able to use them with great effect.
 The Clenches actually were losing against Jack until they brandished their guns, which quickly turned the battle in their favor.